 Formal preparation of a new program proposal (i.e., the Proposed Brief - Voume I) should not proceed until everything in Phase One has been approved by the Provost and the Quality Assurance Office.

-Once Phase One is complete, Volume I (the Proposed Brief), II (Faculty CVs) and III are prepared by the department, using the templates provided on this web site, and reviewed by the AVPGSPA, GSPA, the Faculty Associate Dean, Institutional Analysis and Planning, and the Quality Assurance Office.
+Once Phase One is complete, Volume I (the Proposed Brief), II (Faculty CVs) and III (suggested reviewers) are prepared by the department, using the templates provided on this website, and reviewed by the AVPGSPA, GSPA, the Faculty Associate Dean, Institutional Analysis and Planning, and the Quality Assurance Office.

 The proposed submission must include learning outcomes mapped to the graduate degree level expectations (GDLES).
 The Centre for Teaching Excellence (CTE) has created PhD sample formats and Masters sample format programs.
 Contact Veronica Brown, in the CTE Office for further information.